goshippo/shippo-python-sdk/docs/sdks/customsdeclarations/README.md

     test=True,
 ))

-if res.customs_declaration is not None:
+if res is not None:
     # handle response
     pass